Update December 30, 2021 (What Policies Have Changed For the Reopening of Olympiad registration on January 3, 2022)

 There are a number of new exams which are described in detail under their respective pages, accessible from the Events menu.
 We anticipate that students will take all multiple choice exams on tablets, with automated grading (though students’ scores will only be released after each exam’s respective medals ceremony).
 We particularly would like to draw your attention to the additional prize on offer in the Country Exam!

-Please note that the schedule as posted here is a draft schedule.
-The events will only be considered confirmed once registration opens, and IAC reserves the right to adjust the schedule as needed (including the length of an event), depending on the number of students who register and other parameters.
-When reading the draft schedule, please be advised that the schedule shows only 30 minute blocks, but depending on the distance between competition spaces (which are still TBD) and other factors, events may start and/or finish at any time during that block.
-A more precise schedule will be confirmed in the spring of 2022.
+– Please note that the schedule as posted here in January 2022 is a draft schedule.
+IAC reserves the right to adjust the schedule as needed (including the length of an event), depending on the number of students who register and other parameters.
+A more precise and finalized schedule will be confirmed in the spring of 2022.

-Students may arrive on July 24; there will be an additional charge for staying overnight and for meals on the 24th and breakfast on July 25, which are not included in the standard program cost.
-Students are expected to depart on the morning of August 2; they are required to do so by 10pm that evening.
-Lunch and dinner on August 2 are not included except for students staying on to participate in the International Geography Championships.
+– Students may arrive on July 24; there will be an additional charge for staying overnight and for meals on the 24th and breakfast on July 25, which are not included in the standard program cost.
+Students are expected to depart on the morning of August 1; they are required to do so by 10pm that evening.